AnshumPal/icp-vr-marketplace/replit.md

 - Static file serving from Express for SPA

 ### Database Integration
-- Drizzle ORM configured for PostgreSQL connection
+- Drizzle ORM configured for PostgreSQL connection with Neon serverless
+- Database schema with proper relations between users, assets, and transactions
+- Sample data seeded with 8 users and 8 VR assets for demonstration
-- Migration system ready via `drizzle-kit`
+- Migration system via `drizzle-kit` with `npm run db:push`
-- Memory storage interface allows easy database swap

 The application uses a cyberpunk aesthetic with neon colors and glass morphism effects.
-The architecture supports easy scaling from the current in-memory storage to a full PostgreSQL database setup.
+The architecture now uses a complete PostgreSQL database setup with proper data persistence and seeded sample data.

+## Recent Changes

+**January 24, 2025** - Database Integration Complete
+- ✓ Added PostgreSQL database with Neon serverless connection
+- ✓ Implemented Drizzle ORM with proper table relations
+- ✓ Replaced in-memory storage with DatabaseStorage class
+- ✓ Created and pushed database schema with `drizzle-kit`
+- ✓ Seeded database with 8 sample users and 8 VR assets
+- ✓ All API endpoints now serve real data from database